Outdoor Dining No Refuge From the Danger of Cars — News

 “The driver of the white 2000 4Runner, described by police as a 69-year-old man who claims he accidentally accelerated while trying to park, was also injured,” according to the article.
 Police are also saying that the driver might have suffered a medical emergency before driving the vehicle through the crowd.

-Besides a layer of oversight, the Al Fresco program avails businesses to free metal railings and concrete for certain outdoor dining setups, though they are primarily used for road closures and parklets next to active traffic lanes.
-The city does not mandate a specific barrier , but works with individual businesses to provide barriers to those who request them, said Nanci Klein, the city’s director of economic development.
+Besides a layer of oversight, the Al Fresco program avails businesses to free metal railings and concrete barriers for certain outdoor dining setups, though they are primarily used for road closures and parklets next to active traffic lanes.
+The city does not mandate a specific barrier type, but works with individual businesses to provide barriers to those who request them, said Nanci Klein, the city’s director of economic development.

 Still, San José, a notoriously car-centric city, saw a similar incident nearby on the same day, according to the article: “About six hours after the crash at Grand Century, another violent collision occurred a mile away on Story Road involving another driver who claimed to have accidentally accelerated while trying to park, causing her Ford F‑150 pickup truck to hit a food cart and kill a man.”